takado8/Evolution_project/README.md

 # Evolution project
 - A Basic example of evolution algorithm.
-- One way list implementation in C++.
+- single linked list implementation in C++.